Ajacuba: Geography

 It is located between the parallels 99° 27’ 51” and 99° 07’ 32” west longitude, and 20° 05’ 35” and 18° 55’ 22” north latitude.
 Ajacuba borders.
 It covers a total surface area of 192.7 km2 at an altitude of 6,634 ft.
 In the year 2010 census by INEGI, it reported a population of 17,055.

-The town of Ajacuba, a municipal seat, has governing jurisdiction over the following communities: Santiago Tezontlale, Vicente Guerrero, Tecomatlan, and Tulancalco.
+The town of Ajacuba, as the municipal seat, has governing jurisdiction over the following communities: Santiago Tezontlale, Vicente Guerrero, Tecomatlan, and Tulancalco.
 The total municipality extends 96.37 and borders with the municipalities of Tetepango, San Agustín Tlaxiaca, Atitalaquia, Atotonilco de Tula, Progreso de Obregón and the state of México (Hueypoxtla and Apaxco).

 The municipal seat is in a small, elongated valley but most of the municipality is inside of the Mezquital Valley.
 The highest mountain the Picacho in the Sierra Tezontlalpa, it rises 2800 m above sea level, on the border between the municipalities of San Agustín Tlaxiaca and Atitalaquia.